juk80x/secure-messaging/README.md

 ![Message List](https://raw.githubusercontent.com/juk80x/secure-messaging/master/docs/images/message_list.png)
 <br>
 Once the user has registered a passkey, the users will be able to list messages sent by other secure messaging service users.
+A green checkmark signifies that the server has verified the sender's signature of the message.

 ## Security Features
 ### Authentication